-Precambrian accounts for the history of the Earth from its very beginning up until about 540 million years ago.
-If we condensed all of Earth's history into a 1000 page book, the Precambrian would fill pages 1 through 880 -- most of the book!
-The story would reveal a time of harsh and drastic changes in the Earth and show very little to no sign of life.
+The Precambrian accounts for Earth's history from its very beginning up until about 540 million years ago.
+If we condensed all of Earth's history into a 1000 page book, the Precambrian would fill pages 1 through 880!
+The story would reveal a time of harsh and drastic changes in the Earth and show little to no sign of life.

-In Black Canyon of the Gunnison National Park, the Gunnison River cuts through Precambrian rock nearly 2 billion years old!
+In the park, the Gunnison River cuts through Precambrian rock nearly 2 billion years old!
 Most of these rocks are metamorphic and show evidence of exposure to extreme pressures and temperatures.
 Some of the rocks are igneous and formed from magma that pushed its way up into cracks in the Earth's crust, where it cooled and crystallized.

 The metamorphic rock that dominates the walls of the Black Canyon is called gneiss (pronounced "nice"), and is blended with schist, another rock that normally has flat or elongated crystals.
 You might spot the intense folding of the alternating light and dark bands in this adjacent photo.
 These rocks were once buried deep below the Earth's surface where they encountered extreme heat and pressure.

-The overlooks along the South Rim Drive in the National Park offer excellent panoramic views of the canyon, and a chance for close examination of the Precambrian rocks that form the canyon walls.
+The overlooks along the South Rim Drive offer excellent panoramic views of the canyon, and a chance for close examination of the Precambrian rocks that form the canyon walls.
 You might especially enjoy viewing the rocks along the Oak Flat Trail or the walk out to Rock Point.

 Last updated: August 3, 2020